As a worker, you have a legal responsibility to maintain your own health and safety and not place others at risk.

 Treat others with respect

-Report discriminating or bullying behaviour to your supervisor or manager.
-Alternatively contact us on 1300 365 255 or the Fair Work Commission on 1300 799 675.
+If you are experiencing any inappropriate behaviour at work or you witness such behaviour, report it to your supervisor or manager.
+Alternatively, contact us on 1300 365 255 or the Fair Work Commission on 1300 799 675.

 Reporting safety concerns